scaidermern/piCamBot/README.md

 This is a simple Telegram bot that acts as a security camera.
 It is intented to run on a Raspberry Pi but may be used on any other Linux system, too.
 It requires a camera (for example a Raspberry Pi Camera Module v2) and either a PIR sensor or the software *motion*.
 It can be controlled by any Telegram client, thus supporting many different client platforms such as smartphones (Android, iOS and Windows Phone) and desktop computers (Linux, macOS and Windows).

 ## Requirements
-- Raspberry PI (or any other Linux system)
+- Raspberry PI with Raspbian (recommended, but works on any other Linux system with some adjustments)
 - Camera (e.g. Raspberry Pi Camera Module v2)
 - PIR sensor (e.g. HC-SR501) or [motion](http://lavrsen.dk/foswiki/bin/view/Motion/WebHome) software (using the PIR sensor is recommended, it works way better than using motion software)
 - Piezo buzzer (optional)